metroite/datapacks/sapphire/README.md

 ## [sapphire](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Metroite/datapacks/tree/master/sapphire&rootDirectory=false)

-Sapphire gems will be generated in the colder oceans, deep down.
-Detect water, attract lightning and create decorative particles.
+*Sapphire Ores* will be generated in deep cold oceans and you can use the *Sapphire* gems to detect water, create decorative particles by empowering observers and attract lightnings.

-Recommended to use with limitedlife.
+Recommended to use with limitedlife, as you will be able to use *Sapphire Glass* as *Life Support Glass* turning it into *Life Support Sapphire Glass*.

-**Crafting:**
+#Crafting

-*S - Sapphire*
+*S - Sapphire (Squid Spawn Egg)*

 *G - Glass*